 The post 5 Body Language Poses That Can Sabotage Success keeps popping up on websites I visit, accompanied by a lovely stock photo of a woman’s lower legs and ankles.

 The woman is wearing a sweet pair of black heels.
 Her ankles are crossed.
 You can see the flounce of her dress.
 There’s a little bit of an Alice in Wonderland feel to it.
-I’m glad women in business are no longer told to wear power suits and shoulder pads.
+Cool, I’m glad women in business are no longer told to wear power suits and shoulder pads.

 The post itself contains the following: